huuphuocle/sampling_correlation_matrices/README.md

 * Generating a random direction (see `GetDirection` functions in `include/sampling/sphere.hpp`).<br>
 New `GetDirection` functions are added to return a direction in matrix form.
 * Checking the positive semi-definiteness of a generated matrix.<br>
 Here, the membership oracle `is_in` of `Spectrahedron` class and its subclasses is used intensively.
-As explained above, the old implementation of `is_in` is replaced by ` `.
+As explained above, the old implementation of `is_in` is replaced by `Eigen::LDLT`.
 The table below illustrates the speed-up using this new `is_in` method.

 <center>